Written by: Greg Ellifritz

 I was reviewing some of the recent articles about the Borderland Bar shooting in California.
 During that shooting, the killer purposely stopped firing on the victims to set up an ambush to attack the police officers he knew were coming.
 That’s a relatively rare event and it’s one our current police response procedure isn’t likely to effectively counter.

-Read about what happened in the two articles below:
+Read about what happened in the article below:

 “Long had a flashlight with a laser sight attached to his handgun, and he threw multiple smoke grenades into the bar to create chaos and confusion inside, Ayub said.